 Pope Paul VI beatified St. Maximilian in 1973 and Pope John Paul II canonized him in 1982 as a martyr of charity.

-political prisoners, families, journalists, prisoners, amateur radio
+prisoners, families, journalists, prisoners, amateur radio and the

-Saint of Our Difficult Century".
+Our Difficult Century".

 St. Maximilian Mary Kolbe's life and work continues today in the religious institutes of the Franciscan Friars of the Immaculate, the Franciscan Sisters of the Immaculate, at the Academy of the Immaculate, and in the movement known as the Mission of the Immaculate Mediatrix.